zazralt/unified-meta-schema/README.md

   "@import": ./schemas/library.yaml
 ```

+**Note:**
-**Note:** All schemas defined in the same YAML file/document are automatically in scope.
+* All schemas defined in the same YAML file/document are automatically in scope.
 No @import is required for one schema to reference another in the same file.
+* Multiple imports can be expressed as a YAML sequence.

 ---